Shiro-Nek0/TwitchOnlineTracker/README.md

 const { TwitchOnlineTracker } = require('twitchonlinetracker')
 const tracker = new TwitchOnlineTracker({
   client_id: "your twitch app client id", // used for api requests
+  oauth: "your twitch app oauth", // used for api requests
   track: ['channel1', 'channel2'], // all the channels you want to track
   pollInterval: 30, // how often in between polls in seconds. default 30
   debug: true, // whether to debug to console